ninjinskii/denorm/README.md

 # DenORM
-Depedency-limited Deno ORM for PostgreSQL
+Depedency-limited Deno ORM for PostgreSQL.
 Allow you to build relativly simple queries.

 Low chance to let you down in production because of unavailable depedencies.